-And all the days of Jared were nine hundred sixty and two years: and he died....
+And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren....
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.